daneshwara/daneshwara/README.md

 - 👋 Hi, I’m @daneshwara
 - 👀 I’m interested in ...
 UI Designing
-- 🌱 I’m currently learning ... c#, SQL
+- 🌱 I’m currently learning ...
+C#, SQL
 - 💞️ I’m looking to collaborate on ... any Company
 - 📫 How to reach me ... https://www.facebook.com/DaneshwaraVidulanga/